 Focus On Leverage

-My client wanted higher profile gigs around his hometown, Denver.
+My client wanted higher-profile gigs around his hometown, Denver.
 He leveraged his PR hits strategically by sharing visuals with the promoters/venues he was targeting.
 He did this by writing each a personal email saying: “I have retained a PR team to increase my visibility and they will work hard to promote shows I am booked to play.”
-Every time he was featured in an article, he posted it across social channels, tagged the venues and artists he appeared with.
+Every time he was featured in an article, he posted it across social channels and tagged the venues and artists he appeared with.
 From his efforts, he began to get more gigs because he had something his competition did not – strong PR and proving he would promote.
 You can use a similar strategy.
 The moral of this story is?
 Always share successes!

 14. Strengthen VIP/Industry Connections